bludit/docker/README.md

     -d bludit/docker:latest
 ```

-To get access go with your browser to http://localhost:8000
+To get access visit with your browser http://localhost:8000

 ### Stop the container